UniMath/agda-unimath/src/structured-types/uniform-pointed-homotopies.lagda.md

 A {{#concept "uniform pointed homotopy" Agda=uniform-pointed-htpy}} from `f` to `g` is defined to be a
 [pointed dependent function](structured-types.pointed-dependent-functions.md) of the pointed type family `x ↦ f₀ x ＝ g₀ x`.
-Such a pointed dependent function consists of an unpointed [homotopy](foundation-core.homotopies.md) `H₀ : f₀ ~ g₀` between the underlying dependent functions and an identification witnessing that the triangle of identifications
+In other words, a pointed dependent function consists of an unpointed [homotopy](foundation-core.homotopies.md) `H₀ : f₀ ~ g₀` between the underlying dependent functions and an identification witnessing that the triangle of identifications